joshspicer/cosmo-workshop-wargames/README.md

 ./CoSMO/greeting.txt
 ```

 The example looks inside our CoSMO directory for any files that begin with the word "greeting".
+We used the dot in our file path to indicate we are looking relative to our current working directory.
 What's returned is a list of all the files that match!

 ## Tips

 ### Reverse Bash search

 One of my favorite bash features is reverse command search.
 Often times you'll need to run the same command twice.
-You can find any commands in your history by pressing `ctrl + R` on Mac/Linux.
+You can find any command in your history by pressing `control + R` on Mac/Linux.
 You can now type the beginning of the command you're looking for and bash will match against your previous commands.
-Press `ctrl + R` again to cycle through other options, and enter to issue the command.
+Press `control + R` again to cycle through older options, and press enter to issue the command.

+Below I typed `ssh` into the search, and was presented with the full login command we used earlier.

 ```bash
 $